that has never been explained is what actually started the Revolutionary

 to the Hessian problem he seized upon my off handed remark as if it was

-gospel: My remark to Washington was a new version of the saying we had: 'You should give the women butcher knives and let
+gospel: My remark to Washington was a new version of the saying we had.
+It was: 'You should give the women butcher knives and let

 them show the Hessians who's boss'.
 It started him to thinking along a